Beat a Root Insurance Total-Loss Lowball in New Jersey

-New Jersey drivers using Auto ACV against Root Insurance recover an average of +$3,260.
-Root Insurance typically opens with a Proprietary telematics + CCC ONE valuation — and that's where the leverage lives.
+New Jersey drivers using Auto ACV against Root Insurance recover an average of +$5,300.
+Root Insurance opens with Proprietary telematics + CCC ONE at 2–5 days — that first offer is the negotiation anchor, not the ceiling.

 How Root Insurance undervalues claims